yliapis/blog/_posts/2017-12-06-Non-Negative-Matrix-Factorization.md

 Given $$ m $$ instances of $$ n $$ features, $$ \mathbf{W} $$ can be interpreted as a feature matrix, whereas $$ \mathbf{V} $$ can be interpreted as the coefficients matrix.
 In other words, each row of $$ \mathbf{W} $$ represents an additive basis, whereas each column of $$ \mathbf{V} $$ represents the basis weighting for each sample reconstruction.

 Due to the non-negativity constraint, the features are strictly additive.
-This property results in  sparse feature representations[cite], as well as one of NMF's core strengths: It automatically clusters the data.
+This property results in  sparse feature representations [1], as well as one of NMF's core strengths: It automatically clusters the data.
 Unlike PCA which simply rotates the covariance matrix, NMF builds a sparse-basis representation of the data.

 One original application of this algorithm was to detect additive objects in images [1].
 An excerpted image from the paper is shown below.